dakshina99/product-apim/all-in-one-apim/modules/integration-v2/tests-common/clients/publisher/docs/GraphQlPoliciesApi.md

 Retrieve Types and Fields of a GraphQL Schema

-This operation can be used to retrieve all types and fields of the GraphQL Schema by providing the API id.
+This operation can be used to retrieve all types and fields of the GraphQL Schema by providing the API ID.

 ### Example
 ```java